 I met my travel buddy for the first time in the taxi to the airport.
 She was a colleague from Ireland, and we had both expressed interest in traveling to Jordan in a Facebook group where crew from our airline shared travel plans and tips.
 To my relief, she was a great travel buddy – laid back, friendly and down-to-earth.

 We landed in Amman around 10am and didn’t wait too long getting through immigration.
 The entry visa for Jordan cost about $50 USD for each of us.
-Once we were through customs, headed down to the Starbucks on the main floor of the airport to meet our guide, a local man named Alaa Ahmad who provided private tours to crew.
+Once we were through customs, we headed down to the Starbucks on the main floor of the airport to meet our guide, a local man named Alaa Ahmad who provided private tours to airline crew.
 From the airport, it took about an hour and a half to get to the Dead Sea Spa Hotel, where our tour guide had secured us beach access and lunch.

 One thing that I hadn’t realized was how fast the Dead Sea is shrinking.
 Signposts along the pathway to the beach showed us where the shores had been over the past 20 years.
 And the water level still goes down over a meter every year, with experts predicting that it could be gone by the year 2050.
 If you want to see it, see it soon.